 Dr. Kerry is the co-founder and CEO of Seed Global Health.

-Working with governments across sub-Saharan Africa, we seek to catalyze and inspire lasting change in the public health systems of our partner countries.
-We help to train nurses, midwives, and physicians (over 42,000 to date) to build complete health workforce teams that can provide high-quality care and save lives.
-We do this by strengthening clinical care delivery, improving health education, and supporting policies that enable health professionals to succeed.
+Working with governments across sub-Saharan Africa, Seed seeks to catalyze and inspire lasting change in the public health systems of our partner countries.
+We help to train nurses, midwives, and physicians (over 47,000 to date) in service to over 76 million people and who build complete health workforce teams that can provide high-quality care and save lives no matter the challenge be it climate change, pandemics or basic needs.

-Seed currently works in Uganda, Malawi, Zambia and Sierra Leone and in partnership with the World Health Organization, the Africa CDC, the COP Presidencies and many others.
+Seed currently works in Uganda, Malawi, Zambia and Sierra Leone and in partnership with the World Health Organization, the World Bank, the Africa CDC, the COP Presidencies and many others.

 In June 2023, Dr. Kerry was appointed the Director General 's Special Envoy for Climate Change and Health for the World Health Organization.